 Prior to commencing a project, it is recommended that pull-out tests for specified fixings are undertaken.
-In discussion with the system designer and fixing manufacturer, it may be that the fixings used into a common solid wall can be accepted by the approved technical tabulated data; however, good practice is to ensure that mechanical anchors / fixings are checked for suitability.
+In discussion with the system designer and fixing manufacturer, it may be that the fixings used into a common solid wall can be accepted by the approved technical tabulated data; however, good practice is to ensure that mechanical anchors / fixings are checked for Suitability.
 Pull-out tests are carried out using a Hydrajaws fixing tester, or similar, to test the load or pull out value of the fixing.
-It is recommended that a minimum of 12-15 tests are carried out per substrate type, or an acceptable spread of results for larger projects.
+It is recommended that a minimum of 15 tests are carried out per substrate type, or an acceptable spread of results for larger projects.
+Allow for a suitable period of time for these tests to be completed.